saikumarmk/website/urara/guide-to-tech-3/+page.md

 ### Vibes

 As mentioned before, behavioural interviews attempt to determine whether you're a cultural fit for the company.
 Some interviews may grill your responses more, intending to see how you perform under pressure, and if you respond with honesty.
 Being able to navigate all sorts of challenges during an interview, and being able to adapt to the vibes of a company is a skill that comes with experience in interviews.
-Be mentally prepared to think on the fly, since you may be given a question you've never prepared for.
+Be mentally prepared to think on the fly, since you may be given a question you've never prepared for or have to justify your reasoning for an answer.
+If you're particularly interested in a company, ensure you research what the company does so you can appear informed and knowledgeable in the interview.

 ### Resources